dpdk-vbng-cp/docker-compose-cp/README.md

 ```
 # Vagrant Box Deployment

-In the cloned git repo "docker-compose-cp", there is vagrant set up which can fire up the CP right away.
+This repo contains a vagrant folder to setup the full docker-compose control plane in a virtual machine.
+To star this, just run:

 ```
 cd vagrant
 vagrant up
 ```
-For more details about Vagrant, please follow the below link:
+For more details on Vagrant, please follow the below link:

 https://www.vagrantup.com/intro/index.html